top of page

 Follow me on Instagram, and visit my website for more info!

-Dr. Sandra Veronika Gross, Holistic Healer
+Dr. Sandra Veronika Gross, Healing Practitioner

-Dr. Sandra Veronika Gross is a holistic healer and subconscious transformation expert with over 17 years of experience.
+Dr. Sandra Veronika Gross is a healing practitioner and subconscious transformation expert with over 17 years of experience.
 She holds a master’s degree in computer science and a PhD in Business Technology.
 Alongside her academic and professional career, she founded Sandra Gross Healing in 2007.
 She works 1:1 in personal healing sessions and remotely using Biofield Therapy and LebensTransfer, two quantum-based healing modalities.
 Sandra supports clients in resolving mental, emotional, and physical issues to create lasting change.
 She also leads seminars, group sessions, and regularly gives talks.

 This article is published in collaboration with Brainz Magazine’s network of global experts, carefully selected to share real, valuable insights.